“Create meaning in everything that you practice.”

 When we tackle creative tasks as soon as we rise, even if only for a few minutes, we orient ourselves to practice, which helps us stay in touch with our musical selves all day long.
-And we don’t need to actually play or sing – mental practice and score study can be equally effective.
+And we don’t need to actually play or sing – mental practice and score study can be comparably effective.

 3. Have Scores & Practice Notes Handy

-Throughout the day, when time allows, a few minutes of score study or practice notes review mobilizes our mental faculties so that, when our practice time arrives, we’re fired up with ideas and motivation.
+Throughout the day, when time allows, a few minutes of score study or a concise review of practice notes mobilizes our mental faculties so that, when our practice time arrives, we’re brimming with ideas and motivation.

 The processes involved in precise mental imaging activate our brains in ways so similar to actual practice that we can use imaging anytime to accomplish small practice goals.

-One of the benefits of mental imaging is that at times such as when we’re riding public transport, we can image playing a passage or two and, in the process, memorize, review technical details, or try out interpretive ideas.
-Such microcreating keeps our artistic energies flowing and our brains oriented toward our music making.
+One of the benefits of mental imaging is that at times such as when we’re riding public transport, we can image playing a passage or two and, in the process, memorize, go over technical details, or try out interpretive ideas.
+Such microcreating keeps our artistic energies flowing and our intentions directed toward music making.

 6. Conclude Practice Sessions with Precise Objectives

 7. Affirm Your Creative Commitment

 Creative work challenges us in countless ways, and we need to be ready for difficulties so that they don’t sap our energies.
-When creative problems or turbulent life circumstances, it’s crucial that we embody habits of positivity that fuel our creative spirits.
-One of the most potent habits is to employ affirmations.
-A personal favorite: “I’m grateful to be able to make music.”
+When creative problems or turbulent life circumstances arise, habits of positivity fuel our creative spirits.
+One of the most potent habits is to employ affirmations, such as, “I’m grateful to be able to make music.”

 © 2014 Gerald Klickstein